Myriad-Dreamin/shiroa/github-pages/docs/format/book-meta.typ

 = discord #type-hint("string")

-The discord server for the book.
+The discord server invite link for the book.

 ```typ
 #book-meta(